Work

 Toggling the Origin/Destination button on the information dashboard switches the display between origin mode (red circles) and asylum mode (blue circles).
 The data shifts correspondingly from reflecting the origin countries of refugees to the countries where refugees have sought asylum.

-Tracing flight paths
+Tracing migration paths

 Radiating lines between countries show where refugees have sought asylum.
 We color-coded each line to reflect the direction of movement.
 For example, the movement of 3 Zimbabwean refugees to the UK in 1990 is depicted with a line between the two countries that is red at the African end and blue at the other.